jessesnyder/collective.shoppingbehavior/README.txt

-experimental.shoppingbehavior
+collective.shoppingbehavior
 =============================

-This document contains design notes for the ``experimental.shoppingbehavior`` package.
+This document contains design notes for the ``collective.shoppingbehavior`` package.

 Introduction